supernelis/sww/README.md

 The bot relies heavily on the xmpp4r gem.
 You can find its RDoc at http://home.gna.org/xmpp4r/rdoc/.

-### 5. Pushing your contributions to our repository
+### 5. Pushing your contributions to the original repository

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)